Quantitative stochastic homogenization and large-scale regularity: Preface

 \item Combining the optimal estimates on the first-order correctors with classical arguments from homogenization theory to obtain optimal estimates on the homogenization error, and the two-scale expansion, for Dirichlet and Neumann boundary value problems (Chapter~\ref{c.twoscale}).

 \end{itemize}

 These six chapters represent, in our view, the essential part of the theory.
-The first four chapters should be read consecutively, while the last two chapters are independent of each other.
-A second half of the book, which is still in preparation and is not included in this preliminary version, will be devoted to further consequences of these estimates as well as extensions and generalizations.
+The first four chapters should be read consecutively (Sections~\ref{s.boundaryreg} and~\ref{s.regularity.optimal} can be skipped), while the Chapters~\ref{c.gff} and~\ref{c.twoscale} are independent of each other.

+Chapter~\ref{c.CZ} complements the regularity theory of Chapter~\ref{c.regularity} by developing local and global gradient $L^p$ estimates ($2<p<\infty$) of Calder\'on-Zygmund-type for equations with right-hand side.
+Using these estimates, in Section~\ref{s.twoscale.p} we extend the results of Chapter~\ref{c.twoscale} by proving optimal quantitative bounds on the error of the two-scale expansion in $W^{1,p}$-type norms.
+Except for the last section, which requires the optimal bounds on the first-order correctors proved in Chapter~\ref{c.A1}, this chapter can be read after Chapter~\ref{c.regularity}.